 The purpose of a parenting plan is to ensure the child’s best interests are protected during a separation or divorce.
 If you can demonstrate to the court that your current plan is no longer meeting your child’s needs, you may be able to have your parenting plan altered accordingly.
 You should consult with a skilled Bergen County child custody attorney before attempting to go before the court.

-At Sherwood & Johnson, LLC, we focus on practicing family law and have more than 60 years of combined experience doing so.
+At Sherwood, Johnson & Poles, we focus on practicing family law and have more than 60 years of combined experience doing so.
 Our firm prioritizes customer results and is widely recognized for our success and client rapport.
 We have a deep understanding of New Jersey divorce statutes and have a track record of success.

 What can I change my plan for?